ronaldbosma/blog/content/blog/handling-exceptions-in-specflow/index.md

 }
 ```

+As you can see, I've altered the `Then` step that checks for expected errors to clear the `_actualException` instance field if an expected error occurs.
+If `_actualException` still has a value when the `AfterScenario` hook is executed then the exception was unexpected and the scenario will fail.

+A full example of the implementation so far can be found in [this project](https://github.com/ronaldbosma/blog-code-examples/tree/master/HandlingExceptionsInSpecFlow/HandlingExceptionsInSpecFlow.WithoutErrorDriver).

 ### Refactor to reusable code

-A full example of the implementation so far can be found in [this project](https://github.com/ronaldbosma/blog-code-examples/tree/master/HandlingExceptionsInSpecFlow/HandlingExceptionsInSpecFlow.WithoutErrorDriver).
-It works great when I'm retrieving a person but usually I have more features and `When` steps that need this kind of implementation.
-Also the `Then the error '<message>' should be raised` step is really generic but can't be reused over multiple step definition classes because of the use of the `_actualException` private field.
+ The current solution works great when I'm retrieving a person but usually I have more features and `When` steps that need this kind of error handling logic.
+Also the `Then the error '<message>' should be raised` step is really generic but can't be reused over multiple step classes because of the use of the `_actualException` instance field.

-To fix this I've introduced a generic `ErrorDriver` class following the [Driver pattern](https://docs.specflow.org/projects/specflow/en/latest/Guides/DriverPattern.html) described in the SpecFlow documentation.
+To fix this I've created a generic `ErrorDriver` class following the [Driver pattern](https://docs.specflow.org/projects/specflow/en/latest/Guides/DriverPattern.html) described in the SpecFlow documentation.
 This class can catch and track exceptions and has a few helper methods for validation.

 #### Refactored PersonSteps class